teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 Welcome to the syntax walkthrough!
-This short, but handy, guide will show you all you need to know about TRBot's input syntax.
+This short tutorial will show you all the essentials about TRBot's input syntax.

 This walkthrough will be demonstrating the input syntax using a well-known game, Super Mario Bros.
 3 for the NES.
 All the inputs typed in the GIFs can be found at the end of each section.

-For reference, here are all the available inputs for the NES, which are used throughout the guide:
+For reference, here are all the available inputs for the NES, which are used throughout the walkthrough:
 - a
 - b
 - start